 But plan on working toward licensure because 32 states require it (including California, Idaho, and Oregon), and most employers will likely encourage you to pursue licensure.

 There are two steps to licensure (1) pass the National Association of State Boards of Geology (ASBOG) Fundamentals of Geology (FG) exam and (2) gain five years of geology experience (three of these years must be under the supervision of a licensed geologist) and then pass the ASBOG Practice of Geology (PG) exam.

 Note, however, that your practice experience does not count until you have a degree.
 An MS degree in geology accounts for two years of practice experience.

 I highly recommend that you take the ASBOG FG exam before you graduate or as soon as possible after graduation.
-The FG exam will test your knowledge of general geology (see the 2015 FG content breakdown).
+The FG exam will test your knowledge of general geology (see the exam content breakdown link below).
 To qualify to take the ASBOG FG exam you must satisfy certain educational requirements.
 If you obtain a B.S. degree in geology from WWU your educational requirements are met.
 If you choose the B.A. in geology or a B.S. in geophysics degree plan at WWU, you must meet the minimum educational requirements of 36 credits in upper division of geology that includes 21 credits from the following list.